andorthehood/mindrepo/projects/identity/2025-08-04-username-system-under-andor.md

 - Prefer lowercase and no separators.
 - Check readability, length, and ease of pronunciation.
 - Keep meanings platform-appropriate.
+- Base each username on an expression, collocation, or word that already exists in real usage (for example, idioms like "under the hood" or single words like "understaffed").
+- Use only source phrases or words that already exist as natural "under" expressions (for example, "under the hood", "under review", "understaffed", "underwhelming").
+- Do not create new or unnatural "under X" expressions  that no one actually says (for example, "under the frontend"); if the source expression is not natural, skip it.
+- When you propose a username, also show the original "under" expression it comes from.
+- Prefer usernames whose original expressions match the platform’s context (for example, technical phrases for developer platforms, reading-related phrases for book platforms).

 ## Inventory (current handles)
 - Instagram: `andortheinfluence` → from "under the influence".
 Playful; social fit.